Terms and conditions

 · If needed, client is responsible for obtaining HOA approval.

-Contractor will not be responsible in any way, shape or form, if HOA forces client to remove completed work from premises.
+Contractor will not be liable in any way, shape or form, if HOA forces client to remove completed work from premises.

 4. Access to job site – Client shall provide reasonable access to the job site.
 Contractor recognizes that he may have to maneuver through landscaping and will use all possible care to prevent damage.
 Contractor is in no way, shape or form liable for excessive damage that may have occurred in order to complete project.
 If contractor has to do extra work in order to access job site (example: If landscape has to be trimmed back and is not done so by client before start of project) contractor will do so for an extra charge, in order to compensate for time.